SE Wine Collective

 All happy hour items are $5.
 Happy hour is from 4-6 PM.
 You can also get $8 featured wine during happy hour.

 Below was another happy hour item we tried the Farm lettuces salad.
 Notice the edible flowers in the salad?
 Chef Althea sources edible flowers and herbs from another local spot, The Side Yard.
 She uses local ingredients as often as possible like Jacobsen sea salt and Bee Local Honey.

 This here is the $17 Slow Roasted Pork Shoulder with romesco, roasted potatoes, chickpeas and salsa verde.
 Now, for those of you who have dined with me, you know I always get the pork.
 They had no way of knowing this since they had never met me.
 This was the same pork dish everyone else was getting and is on the menu.
 This pork dish was phenomenal and it is priced cheaper than comparable dishes I’ve had at other places in town.

-And of course we had to have dessert!
-We were totally stuffed, but somehow managed to put this away no problem.
-It is the Half bake chocolate chip cookie with salted caramel ice cream for $11.
+And of course, we had to have dessert!
+We were totally stuffed but somehow managed to put this away no problem.
+It is the Half baked chocolate chip cookie with salted caramel ice cream for $11.